MatetlotDev/Rick-Morty-API/README.md

 If you want to see the demo on live, you can see it [here](https://pacific-sea-64863.herokuapp.com/).
 Or you can clone this repo, 'cd' into it, 'npm install', then 'npm start' and you should see it live in your browser.

 # Constraints
-- Use React
+- Use of React
-- Use Redux
+- Use of Redux
 - Display the API content in a table
 - Make a pagination to render the elements